Skip to contents

 Template

-There are two other template fields that control other aspects of the site:
+There are a few other template fields that control other aspects of the site:

 • noindex: true will suppress indexing of your pages by search engines: